 Photo by Mahwash Rahman

-Sehba Sarwar is a writer, multidisciplinary artist, and activist, currently based in Houston, USA.
-She moves between the city of her birth, Karachi, Pakistan, where she spent the first half of her life in a home filled with artists, activists and educators, and her adopted city, Houston, where she has recreated a community similar to the one where she was raised.
+Sehba Sarwar is a writer and multidisciplinary artist, currently based in Houston, US, where she has recreated a community filled with artists, activists and educators similar to one in Karachi, Pakistan, where she was raised.
 Through her writings and installations, Sarwar explores displacement and women’s issues, moving between South Asia and the US.

 Currently, Sarwar is developing a non-fiction narrative entitled What Is Home? that she started in 2012 while doing a two-year residency at the University of Houston's Cynthia Woods Mitchell Center for the Arts.
 In 2014-15, through a Mid-America Arts Alliance Artist Innovation grant, Sarwar expanded her What Is Home? project into a multidisciplinary arts production, the first phase of which culminated on May 9, 2015.
 To follow her project, please click here.